PiMaker/Fractal/README.md

 # Fractal
-The Fractal Music Streaming Platform is a web-based music player, leveraging modern web-technologies like HTML5 audio elements and JS-based canvas drawing.
+The Fractal Music Streaming Platform is a web-based music player, leveraging modern web-technologies like HTML5 audio elements and JS-based canvas drawing.<br />
 It features easy audio playback, the revolutionary QuickPlay drag-and-drop, live playlist editor and is fully responsive, aka mobile compatible.

 # Installation, Setup and Dependencies